-Professors Feitelberg (Chairperson), Moffroid; Associate Professors Emery, Held, Reed, Zimny; Clinical Assistant Professors Henry, Kelley, Nalette, Nelson, O'Rourke; Clinical Instructors Currier, Tandy.
+Professors Feitelberg (Chairperson), Moffroid; Associate Professors Emery, Held, Reed, Zimny; Clinical Associate Professors Nalette, Nelson; Clinical Assistant Professors Henry, O'Rourke; Clinical Instructor Currier.

 41 Introduction to Physical Therapy Profession Introduction to PT profession.
-Aspects of practice management

-- skills; the medical, ethical, and legal aspects of practice.
+Aspects of practice management skills; the medical, ethical, legal, and cultural aspects of practice.
 Clinical assignments provide opportunity for observation of concepts in practice.
 Prerequisites: Sophomore standing; Anatomy 201 corequisite.
 Three hours.
+Emery, Feitelberg.

-Emery, Feitelberg. - 120 Musculoskeletal Bases for Practice of Physical Therapy Principles of structure and function of the musculoskeletal system related to static and dynamic elements of movement.
+120 Musculoskeletal Bases for Practice of Physical Therapy Principles of structure and function of the musculoskeletal system related to static and dynamic elements of movement.
 Practice of basic tests and measurements used by physical therapists to identify abnormalities of musculoskeletal system.
 Prerequisites: Anatomy and Neurobiology 201, Physics 11.
 Six hours.
+Moffroid, Zimny.

-Moffroid, Zimny. - 121 Musculoskeletal Evaluation and Management Procedures Advanced principles and methods of physical therapy evaluation and management as they relate to patients with musculoskeletal dysfunction.
-Prerequisites: Junior standing in PT; 120, Anatomy and Neurobiology 201.
+121 Musculoskeletal Evaluation and Management Procedures Principles of assessment and management of musculoskeletal dysfunction.
+Observational, manual, and professional skills necessary to collect, organize, integrate, and interpret patient data for making clinical decisions.
+Prerequisite: Junior standing in PT; 120, Anatomy and Neurobiology 201.
 Three hours.
+Currier, Zimny.

-Currier, Zimny. - 122 Sensory-Motor Development Sensory-motor provisions for posture and movement at all ages, including neuroanatomical substrates, simple reflex patterns, and complex motor sequences of movement.
+122 Sensory-Motor Development Sensory-motor provisions for posture and movement at all ages, including neuroanatomical substrates, simple reflex patterns, and complex motor sequences of movement.
 Basic physiological changes throughout the life cycle.
-Prerequisites: Junior standing in PT, Anatomy and Neurobiology 202.
+Prerequisites: Junior standing in PT, Anatomy and Neurobiology 202, Early Childhood and Human Development Studies 80/81.
 Three hours.
+O'Rourke.

-Feitelberg, Kelley. - 124 Modalities Theory and application of physical agents including heat, cold, light, water, sound, electricity, massage, traction, pneumatic pressure, and biofeedback.
+124 Modalities Theory and application of physical agents including heat, cold, light, water, sound, electricity, massage, traction, pneumatic pressure, and biofeedback.
 Selected clinical topic areas.
 Prerequisites: Junior standing in PT; Physics 11, 12, Physiology and Biophysics 101-102.
 Five hours.
+Reed.

-Reed. - 126 Performance Physiology Cellular and systemic aspects of physiology of exercise applied to theory and practice of physical therapy.
+126 Performance Physiology Cellular and systemic aspects of physiology of exercise applied to theory and practice of physical therapy.
 Prerequisites: Senior standing in PT; Physiology and Biophysics 101-102.
 Two hours.
+Reed.

-Reed. - 127 Neurophysiological Bases and Practice of Physical Therapy Advanced concepts in the neurophysiological basis of normal and abnormal movement control as a context for therapeutic intervention in neurologically impaired individuals.
+127 Neurophysiological Bases and Practice of Physical Therapy Advanced concepts in the neurophysiological basis of normal and abnormal movement control as a context for therapeutic intervention in neurologically impaired individuals.
 Prerequisites: Senior standing in PT, Anatomy and Neurobiology 202.
 Five hours.
+Held, O'Rourke.

+131 Clinical Medicine I Introduction to diagnosis and medical/surgical management of orthopaedic disorders including the physical therapist's role in identifying these problems.
+Two hours.
+Zimny.

+132 Clinical Medicine II Introduction to the diagnosis and medical/surgical management of general medical disorders including the physical therapist's role in identifying these problems.
+Two hours.
+Reed.

-Held, O'Rourke. - 131-132-133 Clinical Medicine I-III Introduction to diagnosis and medical/surgical management of orthopaedic disorders including the physical therapist's role in identifying these problems.
-I: two hours; II: two hours; III: three hours. - 143 Communications in the Health Care Setting Development of the written and verbal skills of professional communication emphasizing legal and ethical ramifications.
+133 Clinical Medicine III Introduction to the diagnosis and medical/surgical management of neurologic, pediatric, and psychological disorders including the physical therapist's role in identifying these problems.
+Three hours.
+O'Rourke.

+143 Communications in the Health Care Setting Development of the written and verbal skills of professional communication emphasizing legal and ethical ramifications.
 Preparation to fulfill communication responsibilities of clinical practice.
 Prerequisite: 41.
 One hour.
+Emery, Nelson.

-Emery, Nelson. - 144 Health Care Systems An overview of health care in the U.S. emphasizing the social, economic, regulatory, and political systems as they affect the practice of physical therapy.
+144 Health Care Systems An overview of health care in the U.S. emphasizing the social, cultural, economic, regulatory, and political systems as they affect the practice of physical therapy.
 Prerequisites: 41, 143.
 Two hours.
+Feitelberg.

-Feitelberg. - 145 Educational Methodology for Physical Therapy Practice Introduction to learning theory and methods as they apply to the various teaching roles of the physical therapist.
+145 Educational Methodology for Physical Therapy Practice Introduction to learning theory and methods as they apply to the various teaching roles of the physical therapist.
 Prerequisites: Senior standing in PT; 41, 143, 144.
 Two hours.
+Emery, Nalette.

-Emery, Nalette. - 146 Administration and Organization in Physical Therapy Methods of health care administration and management as applied to the practice of physical therapy.
+146 Administration and Organization in Physical Therapy Methods of health care administration and management as applied to the practice of physical therapy.
 Analysis and discussion related to social forces influencing the administration of physical therapy services.
 Prerequisites: Senior standing in PT; 145.
 Two hours.
-Emery, Nalette. - 156-158 Clinical Education I-II Students assigned to approved clinical centers throughout the U.S. but focused
+Emery, Nalette.